warpforge/warpgrapher/book/src/configuration/types.md

 The `type` attribute of the property definition is a String value that must take on a value of `Boolean`, `Float`, `ID`, `Int`, or `String`, defining type of the property.

-If the `required` attribute of the property definition is true, the property is required.
-It must be provided when nodes of this type are created (unless hidden from the `create` use) and it must be present (non-null) when retrieving the node from Warpgrapher (again, unless hidden from the `output` use).
+If the `required` attribute of the property definition is false, the property is not required (it is optional).
+By default this attribute is true, which means it must be provided when nodes of this type are created (unless hidden from the `create` use) and it must be present (non-null) when retrieving the node from Warpgrapher (again, unless hidden from the `output` use).

 If the `list` attribute of the property definition is true, the property is a list of scalar values of `type`.
 If `list` is false, the property is only a single value of that scalar type.